joejo-joestar/OilGas-Wire/README.md

 - `getNewsletterHtml(dateStr)` server function that returns rendered newsletter HTML for the requested date (used by the preview UI).
 - `doGet(e)` now supports a `preview` mode (`?preview=1`) in addition to the existing `?date=YYYY-MM-DD` parameter.
-- Drive publishing has been removed from the default mail flow - the web app renders live content directly from the sheet (no Drive files required).

 ---